Open-Ophthalmoscope/Open-Ophthalmoscope.github.io/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: splash
-excerpt: Our aim is to build a low-cost device for capturing retinal fundus images and intergrate it with machine learning based software to detect Diabetic Retinopathy from the captured images.
-This is an extension of the Open Indirect Ophthalmoscope project.
 header:
   overlay_image: /assets/images/header2.jpg
+intro:
+  - excerpt: 'Our aim is to build a low-cost device for capturing retinal fundus images and intergrate it with machine learning based software to detect Diabetic Retinopathy from the captured images.
+This is an extension of the Open Indirect Ophthalmoscope project'
 feature_row:
   - image_path: /assets/images/announce_blue.png
     alt: "customizable"